danielabar/typography-tuts/README.md

 Watch out: Don't get `box-shadow` and `text-shadow` mixed up.
 Box shadow applies to a div container, whereas text shadow applies to individual letters.

+## Summary

+Typography is in part an art form, and somewhat subjective.
+However, a few key rules to keep in mind:

+* Provide an easy and pleasant reading experience
+* Only use one or two different types of fonts in a given design, any more may look clutterred and indecisive